 Your ankle is the “center point” of your leg and foot, allowing you to jump, turn, move your foot from side to side, and step up and down.
-When we talk about ankle pain, we’re referring to both the bone and joint that conducts these movements.
+When we talk about ankle pain, we’re referring to both the bone and joint that conduct these movements.
 In general, when someone is suffering from ankle pain, they feel it in the ankle point, joint, and the area surrounding it (ligaments, muscles, and tendons).
-The pain could feel like sharp stabs, a burning sensation, inflammation that’s triggered by touch, or general aching.
+The pain could feel like sharp stabs, a burning sensation, inflammation that’s triggered by touch, or generally aching and sore ankles.

 What are the common symptoms of ankle pain?

 You may experience outside ankle pain when you try to move the foot while sitting or standing.
 If you suffer from any of these common symptoms, contact your local podiatrist:

 - Difficulty walking

 - Inability to bear weight on your foot (causing imbalance)